isaacs/node-lru-cache/README.md

     It is safe to add an item right back into the cache at this point.
     However, note that it is _very_ easy to inadvertently create infinite recursion in this way.

+    The `disposeAfter()` method is _not_ called for canceled calls to `fetchMethod()`.
+If you wish to handle evictions, overwrites, and deletes of in-flight asynchronous fetches, you must use the `AbortSignal` provided.

 * `noDisposeOnSet` Set to `true` to suppress calling the `dispose()` function if the entry key is still accessible within the cache.